Back

 · How to apply quality control in their making skills

-Students will be developing new skills using a CAD program, Techsoft Design to create an acrylic key tag for laser cutting and making a key tag by hand in the workshop
+Students will be developing new skills using a CAD program, TechSoft Design to create an acrylic key tag for laser cutting and making a key tag by hand in the workshop

 Students will learn about: